Seaholm District Apartments: Downtown Austin’s Most Price-Diverse Neighborhood

 Overall Thoughts

-5th Street Commons is the floor price for living in the downtown zip code.
+5th Street Commons is the floor price for downtown.
 At $1,473+ for a 1BR, it costs less than most buildings in South Austin and competes directly with East Austin pricing.
 You’re not getting the tower experience or the core walkability — but you’re getting a downtown address, MoPac access, and a rent number that doesn’t require a six-figure salary.

-If you care more about address than amenities, this delivers.
+If you care more about address than amenities, this is your building.
 If you’re torn between downtown at this price and a newer building in East Austin or South Lamar for the same money, tour both.
 That’s a personal call.

 AMLI 300